 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-Barring China, major Asian stock markets have opened the day on a positive note.
-Stock markets in Singapore and Japan are trading higher by 1% and 0.7% respectively.
-Benchmark indices in Europe and the US ended their previous session on an encouraging note.
-The rupee is trading at 66.82 per US$.
+Major Asian stock markets have opened the day on a positive note with the stock market in Japan and Hong Kong are trading higher by 1% and 1.4% respectively.
+Stock markets in the US and Europe too ended their previous session on Friday in green with benchmark indices in Germany ending the day higher by 1%.

-Indian stock markets have opened the day on a strong note.
-The BSE Sensex is trading higher by 170 points (up 0.7%) and NSE Nifty is trading higher by 50 points (up 0.6%).
-Both, BSE Mid Cap and BSE Small Cap are trading higher by 0.6% and 0.5% respectively.
+Indian stock markets have opened the day on a positive note.
+The BSE Sensex is trading higher by 131 points (up 0.5%) and NSE Nifty is trading higher by 55 points (up 0.6%).
+Both, BSE Mid Cap and BSE Small Cap are trading higher by 0.5% and 0.7% respectively.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!